🚗 Autonomous Driving¶

 -

-This paper proposes x2-Fusion, which constructs a unified Event Edge Space anchored on spatiotemporal edge signals from event cameras.
-Image, LiDAR, and event features are aligned into this homogeneous edge space, followed by reliability-aware adaptive fusion and cross-dimension contrastive learning to jointly estimate 2D optical flow and 3D scene flow, achieving state-of-the-art performance on both synthetic and real-world datasets.
+Ours proposes x2-Fusion, which constructs a unified Event Edge Space anchored by the spatio-temporal edge signals of event cameras.
+By aligning Image/LiDAR/Event features into a homogeneous edge space, the method performs reliability-aware adaptive fusion and cross-dimensional contrastive learning to simultaneously estimate 2D optical flow and 3D scene flow, achieving SOTA results on both synthetic and real-world datasets.